Eucommia (Du Zhong)

 Botanical Name: Eucommia ulmoides

-Eucommia is a beloved tonic herb in China, used daily to build strength or as a medicine if one is weak.
-It is most noted for its ability to ease low back pain, knee and ankle pain.
+Eucommia is a beloved tonic herb in China, used daily to build strength.
+It is most noted for its ability to ease low back pain, and knee and ankle pain.
 This includes difficulty with moving the legs due to deficient conditions.
-The Chinese note that using the herb for long periods of time will make your body grow light and contribute to the likelihood of longevity.
+The Chinese note that using the herb for long periods of time will make your body grow light and contribute to longevity.
 In Traditional Chinese Medicine (TCM), it is a primary herb for tonifying Kidney Yang functions.
-It is known as both a powerful Yang and Jing tonic herb.
-Known for profoundly supporting the skeletal and endocrine systems, it can bed used to balance Yin and Yang making it useful for either men or woman, young or old.
+It is known both as a powerful Yang and Jing tonic herb.
+Known for profoundly supporting the skeletal and endocrine systems, it can be used to balance Yin and Yang making it useful for either men or women, young or old.

-Below is an overview of Eucommia (Du Zhong), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Eucommia (Du Zhong).
+Below is an overview of eucommia, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of eucommia.